Zaimea/groups-docs/lockings.md

 <a name="enable"></a>
 ## Enabling Locking Plugin

-To enable `locking`, check the Locking box in the `Plugins` section from `Team Settings` and click Save.
+To enable `locking`, check the Locking box in the `Plugins` section from `Group Settings` and click Save.

 <a name="configure"></a>
 ## Configuring Records Locking

-You cann acces it `Team Panel` on sidebar menu you can find `Lockings`.
+You cann acces it `Group Panel` on sidebar menu you can find `Lockings`.
 The page that appears allows you to configure how locking works.
 On it, simply define your cron schedule for locking.

 ![create-lockings](https://raw.githubusercontent.com/zaimea/zaimea-docs/main/preview/lockings.jpg)